Relative compactifications of semiabelian N\'eron models, I: FC data

 \subsection{Grothendieck's stable reduction}

-Suppose that we are given a polarized abelian variety $(G_{\eta},\cL_{\eta})$ over $k(\eta)$ with $\cL_{\eta}$ ample, cubical and {\it rigidified}, {\it i.e.}, equipped with a trivialization along the unit section.
-Then by Grothendieck's stable reduction theorem \cite[IX, Th.~3.6]{SGA7}, $G_{\eta}$ can be extended to a semiabelian $S$-scheme $G$ as the connected N\'eron model \footnote{We mean by the connected N\'eron model the identity component of the N\'eron model.} of $G_{\eta}$ after replacing $k(\eta)$ by its finite extension $K'$ and $R$ by its integral closure $R'$ in $K'$ if necessary. \footnotemark Since $G_0$ is irreducible, $\cL_{\eta}$ extends uniquely to $G$ as a rigidified cubical invertible sheaf $\cL$.
+Suppose that we are given a polarized abelian variety $(G_{\eta},\cL_{\eta})$ over $k(\eta)$ with $\cL_{\eta}$ ample cubical.
+Then by Grothendieck's stable reduction theorem \cite[IX, Th.~3.6]{SGA7}, $G_{\eta}$ can be extended to a semiabelian $S$-scheme $G$ of $G_{\eta}$ as the connected N\'eron model after replacing $k(\eta)$ by its finite extension $K'$ and $R$ by its integral closure $R'$ in $K'$ if necessary. \footnotemark Since $G_0$ is irreducible, $\cL_{\eta}$ extends uniquely to $G$ as an ample cubical invertible sheaf $\cL$ by Lemma~\ref{lemma:cub str}~(\ref{item:extension to G}).
 The closed fiber $G_0$ is a semiabelian variety over $k(0)$, namely an extension of an abelian variety $A_0$ of dimension $g'$ by a torus $T_0$ of dimension $g''$ where $g'+g''=g$.
 See \cite[pp.~37-45]{FC90} for more details.